 The Queensland Government introduced new laws for tenants and property owners affected by COVID-19 on 24 April 2020.
 The temporary changes are effective during the COVID-19 emergency, which at this stage lasts until 31 December 2020.
 The laws are designed to keep people safe and in their homes and to help protect property owners’ investments during the COVID-19 emergency.

 Our role at the RTA is to administer the law, and to provide information and free support services to tenants, property owners and managers.
 We are impartial and independent and can help you understand your tenancy rights and obligations.
 We can also help you to negotiate an agreement through our free dispute resolution service.

-Tenants, if your income has fallen by more than 25% or your rent is more than 30% of your household income because of COVID-19, contact your property owner or manager as soon as possible.
-You will need to show evidence to your property owner or manager that demonstrates your loss of income and financial hardship due to COVID-19.
+You will need to show evidence to your property owner or manager that demonstrates you meet the two criteria above for suffering excessive hardship due to COVID-19.
 You can find a list of recommended evidence on pages 19 and 20 of the Residential Tenancies Practice Guide.
 However, it is up to all parties to determine what documents they are comfortable sharing with each other to demonstrate their change in circumstances.